MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>10.
 Third-Party Services</strong></summary>

-- NexArisDS may integrate third-party services.
+NexArisDS may integrate with third-party platforms or APIs.

-- We are not responsible for the content, policies, or functionality of these third parties.
+- We are not liable for the functionality, content, or policies of these third parties.
-- **Your Responsibility:** Use third-party services at your own risk.
+- Users interact with third-party services at their own risk.

 </details>

 ---

 <details>
 <summary><strong>11.
-Notifications and Appeals</strong></summary>
+Moderation Notifications and Appeals</strong></summary>

-### **Notification of Decisions**
+### Notifications
-- We will make reasonable efforts to notify users about moderation decisions, including account suspensions or service restrictions.
+- NexArisDS will notify users of account suspensions or content removals whenever feasible.

-### **Appeal Process**
+### Appeals
-- Users may appeal decisions by contacting us through our [Helpdesk](https://helpdesk.nexarisds.org) or via our [Help & Safety site](https://moderation.nexarisds.org).
+- Users may appeal decisions via our [Helpdesk](https://helpdesk.nexarisds.org).
-- Appeals will be reviewed as soon as possible on a case-by-case basis.
-- NexArisDS reserves the right to uphold or overturn decisions at its sole discretion.
+- Appeals are reviewed case-by-case, and NexArisDS’s final decisions are binding.

 </details>

 ---

 <details>
 <summary><strong>12.
-Consent to Electronic Communications</strong></summary>
+Electronic Communications</strong></summary>

-By using our services, you consent to receive electronic communications from NexArisDS, including but not limited to:
+By using NexArisDS services, you agree to receive electronic communications, such as:
-- **Marketing materials** (only if explicitly subscribed).
-- **Moderation notifications**.
-- **Service updates**.

-Emails sent to NexArisDS may be used for:
-- Marketing purposes.
-- Moderation analytics.
+- Moderation or policy updates.
-- Service improvement.
+- Marketing materials (if subscribed).

-**Important:** NexArisDS will **never sell your data** to third parties.
+**Data Use:** NexArisDS will never sell your data to third parties.

 </details>